ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 ### Zero count

-In case you've made a mistake and want to start the transfer process from scratch, type in "0*" followed by the affected product ID.
+In case you've made a mistake and want to start the transfer process from scratch, type in "0*" followed by the affected product code.

-If the **Transfer** bar is left with zero, this will be interpreted as the product having "0 pcs" for transfer in the final transfer order document.
+If the **Transfer** bar is left with zero, this will be interpreted as the product having "0 pcs" for transfer in the final transfer order.

 ![Transfer](pictures/inv_con_transfer_zero.png)

-## Generate a transfer order document
+## Generate a transfer order

 Once you're done scanning the desired product quantities, you can go back to the **Transfer** tab to see if you've made any mistakes.